LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 Meta-predicate directive
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Some predicates may have arguments that will be called as goals or
+Some predicates may have arguments that will be called as goals or interpreted
-interpreted as closures that will be used for constructing goals.
+as :term:`closures <closure>` that will be used for constructing goals.
+To
-To ensure that these goals will be executed in the correct context
+ensure that these goals will be executed in the correct context (i.e. in the
-(i.e. in the *calling context*, not in the meta-predicate
-*definition context*) we need to use the
+*calling context*, not in the meta-predicate *definition context*) we need to
-:ref:`directives_meta_predicate_1` directive.
+use the :ref:`directives_meta_predicate_1` directive.
 For example:

 ::

    :- meta_predicate(findall(*, 0, *)).
+   :- meta_predicate(map(2, *, *)).

 The meta-predicate mode arguments in this directive have the following
 meaning: